 A Consumer Product Safety Commission accredited lab, Intertek, tested the air permeability of the SafeSleep® Breathe-Through Crib Mattress.
 This testing was conducted using the ASTM D737 – 04(2008)e1 Standard Test Method for Air Permeability of Textile Fabrics.
 The data is recorded in ft3/ft2.min of air.
 Based on this test data, the SafeSleep® Breathe-Through Crib Mattress has an air permeability rate over 330 times ((average flow (ft3/ft2.min:) 335)) compared to a standard crib mattress with vinyl cover ((average flow (ft3/ft2.min:) .15))

 Our products have been tested by an approved Consumer Product Safety Commission (CPSC) lab, and meet all the CPSC standards for safety and flammability including compliance with California T.B.
 117 and CPSC 16 CFR part 1633 for flammability.
-Our mattress topper is made from an advanced medical grade spacer fabric that contains NO toxic chemicals or fire retardants.
+Our mattress topper is constructed from an advanced medical grade spacer fabric that contains NO toxic chemicals or fire retardants.

 ASTM F2933-13 Compliance